-The Group is exposed to disputes with, and possibility of defaults by, its retakafuls.
-The Group monitors on a quarterly basis the evolution of disputes with and the financial strength of its retakafuls.
+The Group is exposed to disputes with, and possibility of defaults by, its Retakaful providers.
+The Group monitors on a quarterly basis the evolution of disputes with and the financial strength of its Retakaful providers and seek legal opinion on such disputes as and when needed.